NinjaTrader was recognized as the “Best Broker for Trading Silver (SI) Futures in the United States” by BrokerChooser for 2026 and 2025.*

 Risks of silver futures trading

-Like all futures contract, the primary risk of trading silver futures contracts is that the price will go against the trader’s position.
+Like all futures contracts, the primary risk of trading silver futures is that the price will go against the trader’s position.
 Like most other physical commodities, supply and demand dynamics greatly influence the price and volatility of silver futures prices.

 If you're new to silver futures investing, practicing in a futures trading simulator with live market data can help you prepare for market swings and test your strategy before trading with real money.**